neos/doctools/TheDefinitiveGuide/PartIII/PackageManagement.rst

 	* *Resources*
 		Contains static resources the package needs, such as library code, template files, graphics, ...
 In general, there is a distinction between public and private resources.
-While public resources will be mirrored into FLOW3's ``Web`` directory by the Resource Manager (and therefore become accessible from the web) all resources in the ``Private`` directory remain protected.

 		* *Private*
 			Contains private resources for the package.
+All files inside this directory will never be directly available from the web.
 		* *Public*
 			Contains public resources for the package.
+All files in this directory will be mirrored into FLOW3's *Web* directory by the Resource Manager (and therefore become accessible from the web).

 		Although it is up to the package author to name the directories, we suggest the following conventions for directories below ``Private`` and ``Public``:

+		.. warning:: The following folder structure is not yet finalized, it is more a rough draft.

+		..
+TODO: fix the above warning and then remove it.

 		* *Media*
 			This directory holds images, PDF, Flash, CSS and other files that will be